 Sebastian is an Australian filmmaker and actor.
 As a second generation Italian and Dutch immigrant, he balances precariously between the worlds of the colonial settler and foreign outsider, shaped by coming of age in a country in the throes of cultural adolescence.

-He is a 2017 Masters (Film & Television) from the Victorian College of the Arts.
+He is a 2017 Masters (Film & Television) graduate of the Victorian College of the Arts.
 For the last dozen years he has acted professionally worldwide.

 Over the last decade, he has directed over a dozen shorts and web episodes, exploring both naturalistic and stylised genre work.
 He is passionate about female-driven work, stories that explore underrepresented and unconventional characters.

 Festival highlights: The Happiest Of My Life (2015), awarded Best Ozploitation Short at the American Grindhouse Film Festival, and queer erotic thriller Candy Cravings (2013), screened in over 25+ festivals across the US, Europe and India.

 Psychological arthouse horror Carved Into Flesh (2019) is still enjoying a successful festival run, screening this year at the Atlantic Bridge Film Festival & Aphelion Film Festival.